Harnessing Niagara Falls 1886, 1895, and beyond

 People have been inspired to tap the power of Niagara for industrial use before the advent of electric power.

-The Edward Dean Adams Power Station built in 1895 was not the first hydro power station at Niagara, but it goes down in history as being the largest hydro electric power generation site of it's era.
-The site consisted of several buildings just southeast of Niagara Falls itself.
+The Adam's site consisted of several buildings just southeast of Niagara Falls itself.
 The generators were the showpiece of Westinghouse's engineering capabilities.
-The power transmission contract was won by General Electric which had already done a few other projects of similar size.
+The power transmission contract was won by General Electric which had already done a few other projects of similar transmission distance.
 Power was sent 25 miles to the booming industrial city of Buffalo, New York.
-The Adams power station was accompanied by an enormous world-wide publicity campaign.
+The Adams power station was accompanied by an enormous worldwide publicity campaign.
 This long lasting publicity is part of the reason why many falsely believe the Niagara Falls power plant was the first AC hydro power plant.
 AC hydro electric power goes back to the 1870s in the Austro-Hungarian Empire.
 The Adams Power Station stands as a monument to the first large scale application of AC power in North America.

 The transformer house.
 The last remaining building from the Adams Power Station.
 The main powerhouse was demolished in 1961.